Deepstatsanalysis/DrugDiscovery-3/README.md

 # Computational Drug Discovery Process

+Believe it or not, anyone can do computational drug design/discovery.
+Yes, even you!
+Below, I describe a simplified process for taking a receptor of choice and developing a model for a new drug.

 ## Selecting a Protein Target

 This is usually up to the discretion of the user.
 Hopefully there is a crystal structure.
 If not, it might be possible to do some homology modeling.
 I will revisit this area in the future....